 Lock it well and lock it right

 My go-to lock is an Abus Bordo Granit X Plus, and it is thick enough to make me feel like my bike is safe.
-But I often use it with an Abus cable so I can keep both wheels safe together.
+But I often use it with an Abus cable, so I can keep both wheels safe together.
 I carry both of them, pretty much, everywhere I go by bike.
 But, sometimes, I bring a U lock as well.
-Most of the times this happens is when I know there will be more people by bike and we might need to lock bikes together.
+Most of the time, this happens is when I know there will be more people by bike, and we might need to lock bikes together.